-Unfortunately, the VS57′s reliability was not as impressive as its performance, due in part to quality-control problems with its ball-bearing drive system and also because the blower required more maintenance than most owners bothered to give it.
-It soon soured Detroit on factory supercharging, although it remained a popular aftermarket item.
-It also saw a fair amount of racing use, most notably with Novi’s Indianapolis 500 racers, although NASCAR banned supercharging in April 1957.
+Unfortunately, the VS57′s reliability was not as impressive as its performance, due in part to quality-control problems with the ball bearing drive system and in part to the fact that the blower required more maintenance than most owners bothered to give it.
+Those problems soon soured Detroit on factory supercharging, although the VS57 remained a popular aftermarket item.
+It also saw a fair amount of racing use, most notably with Novi’s Indianapolis 500 racers, but NASCAR banned supercharging in April 1957.

-Studebaker’s V8, introduced back in 1951, was heavy by contemporary standards and it had a reputation for excessive oil consumption, but it was a sturdy and generally reliable engine.
-Hardig had already developed a hotter R1 version (later advertised as “R1 Jet Thrust”), with 10.25:1 compression and various changes to its oiling system, ignition, timing gear, and breathing; it was somewhat more powerful than the regular 289 “Powerpak” engine already optional on the Studebaker Lark, which made 225 gross horsepower (168 kW).
-Then there was the R2 (advertised as “R2 Super Jet Thrust”), which had different heads with 9.0:1 compression and a Paxton SN-60 supercharger, making up to 6 pounds (0.41 bar) of boost.
+Studebaker’s V8, introduced back in 1951, was heavy by contemporary standards and had a reputation for excessive oil consumption, but it was a sturdy and generally reliable engine.
+Hardig had already developed a hotter R1 version (later advertised as “R1 Jet Thrust”) with 10.25:1 compression and various changes to its oiling system, ignition, timing gear, and breathing.
+This was somewhat more powerful than the regular 289 “Powerpak” engine already optional on the Studebaker Lark, which made 225 gross horsepower (168 kW).
+There was also the R2 (advertised as “R2 Super Jet Thrust”), which had different heads with 9.0:1 compression and a Paxton SN-60 supercharger making up to 6 pounds (0.41 bars) of boost.

 Hardig and Granatelli subsequently developed R3, R4, and R5 versions, which were assembled mostly by hand in the Granatelli brothers’ Los Angeles workshop.
 Each used specially selected blocks, carefully bored out to 304.5 cu. in.
 (4,990 cc).
 The R3 was supercharged like the R2, but had a new aluminum intake manifold with no heat riser, low-restriction exhaust headers, 9.75:1 compression, and a hotter camshaft.
 The R4 was similar, but was normally aspirated with dual four-barrel carburetors and a 12.0:1 compression ratio.
 The experimental R5, never seriously intended for production, had dual superchargers and Bendix fuel injection.
 Only 120 to 125 R3 and R4 engines were built and only a handful went into production cars.

 You’ll notice that we haven’t quoted any horsepower numbers for these cars.
 When Studebaker introduced the R1 and R2 engines, their power and torque outputs were left blank on the official specifications table.
-The likely reason was that they weren’t very impressive compared to the Avanti’s principal competition, particularly the Corvette, whose top engine was rated at 360 gross horsepower (269 kW).
-Finally, very late in 1963 (well into the 1964 model year), the company belatedly announced a rating of 240 gross horsepower (179 kW) for the R1, 289 hp (216 kW) for the R2, 335 hp (250 kW) for the R3, and 280 hp (209 kW) for the R4.
+The likely reason was that those figures weren’t very impressive compared to the Avanti’s principal competitors, particularly the Corvette, whose top engine was rated at 360 gross horsepower (269 kW).
+Finally, very late in 1963 (well into the 1964 model year), Studebaker belatedly announced ratings of 240 gross horsepower (179 kW) for the R1, 289 hp (216 kW) for the R2, 335 hp (250 kW) for the R3, and 280 hp (209 kW) for the R4.

 Although intended for the Avanti, the point of the exercise was to add luster to the entire Studebaker line.
 Therefore, when the R1 and R2 engines debuted, they became optional on the Studebaker Lark and GT Hawk, priced at $210 for the R1 and $372 for the R2.
 (The R3, which also included extensive chassis modifications, cost over $1,000, part of the reason it was rarely ordered.)
 Buyers could also specify heavy-duty suspension, a tachometer, and a new Studebaker option: front disc brakes.
 Made by Bendix under license from Lockheed, these brakes were functionally identical to those of contemporary Jaguars.
 At the time, no other U.S. manufacturer offered discs; even the Corvette wouldn’t get them until 1965.

-Unlike most of its compact brethren, the Studebaker Lark had been available with a V8 from the start — the Ford Falcon, Plymouth Valiant, and Dodge Dart wouldn’t have a V8 until 1963 — and since 1962, it could also be had with a four-speed transmission, the same Borg-Warner T-10 found in contemporary Corvettes.
+Unlike most of its compact brethren, the Studebaker Lark had been available with a V8 from the start — the Ford Falcon, Plymouth Valiant, and Dodge Dart wouldn’t have a V8 until 1963.
+Since 1962, the Lark had also beeen available with a four-speed transmission, the same Borg-Warner T-10 found in contemporary Corvettes.
 A Lark with the non-R-series 289 (4,737 cc) engine and four-speed was already fairly quick.
 With the R1 or R2, it became something else entirely.